andrewmeyerhofer/Project-1/README.md

 </p>
 <p>
-Here I changed the name of the ost-sampleconfig.php file within the osTicket file to ost-config.php.
+Next I went to osTicket in the wwwroot folder and went to "include."
+Here I changed the name of the ost-sampleconfig.php file to ost-config.php.
 </p>
 <br />